LavaSheny/DAT505-Code/Session3/Works/02 test/README.md

 }
 ```

 * Create gui and set `f1, f2, f3` options in gui folder.
 Define control range of each option.
-There are two gui in all that they are used to control two kinds of geometries to calculate the positon coordinates for each mesh.
+There are two guis in all that they are used to control two kinds of geometries to calculate the positon coordinates for each mesh.

 ```javascript
 var gui = new dat.GUI();